Tulahmo/employeeManagement/README.md

-# employeeManagement
+# About my first project for Employee Management
-this is lit element project
+It purposes that managing employees for Hr